jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Wikipedia has a sample gallery of all these desktop environments and more at [https://en.wikipedia.org/wiki/Desktop_environment#Gallery](https://en.wikipedia.org/wiki/Desktop_environment#Gallery "sample gallery").
 As always there are many other desktops we couldn't cover.
 Also keep in mind that most of these have been ported to work on the various BSDs as well.

-### GNOME 3 Lockin Question
+### GNOME Lockin Question

 By 2012 the GNOME project was considered pretty mature opensource project.
 It was a complete desktop environment and had accomplished what it had set out to do back in 1999.
 So much so that GNOME community contributed development began to wane [^29].
 By that time there was one community developer working on GNOME full time and the other 10 were Red Hat Employees coincidentally.
 By the end 2012 the GNOME project voted to include Lennart Poettering's systemd as a hard dependency in GNOME.
 This had a two-fold effect.
-This made GNOME 3 the default desktop of any system using the systemd init system, which is all of the two major families of Linux operating systems except for the Devuan/Debian fork.
+This made GNOME the default desktop of any system using the systemd init system, which is all of the two major families of Linux operating systems except for the Devuan/Debian fork.
 When you compare Debian, Fedora (Red Hat), and Ubuntu you see very little differentiation desktop-wise now.

 Some people in the Free and Opensource world think that this amounts to a Linux coup d'etat and some would argue that it is just good business sense.
 One wonders if there are clear signs or if this is the natural evolution of Linux.
 Can Linux survive as an opensource project at this scale or will it have to become a commercially sponsored project?
 For arguments sake, imagine if Red Hat could co-opt all of the Linux desktop market and even the Linux kernel.
 What would that mean financially?
-As of Ubuntu's 18.04 Bionic Beaver edition release, they have dropped the custom Unity shell and returned to using GNOME3.
+As of Ubuntu's 18.04 Bionic Beaver edition release, they have dropped the custom Unity shell and returned to using GNOME.

 ### Theming